eudoxia0/eudoxia0.github.io/article/_posts/2023-01-16-how-australs-linear-type-checker-works.md

 What I like about Austral's semantics is that the most fanciful data structure the linearity checker needs is a hash table and a record of four integers.

-The following constants are essentially basis vectors for building `apperances`
+The following constants are essentially basis vectors for building `appearances`
 values:

 ```ocaml